turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 This might take a while depending upon your internet connection or traffic on the network.

-Note - For development purpose, we may deploy our contracts on local network, by running Ganache (Truffle's local blockchain simulation) and using the command
+Note - For development purpose, we may deploy our contracts on the local network, by running Ganache (Truffle's local blockchain simulation) and using the command

 ```bash
 truffle migrate --network development
 ```

-On successfull execution of this command, you should see:
+On successful execution of this command, you should see:

 ```javascript
 Starting migrations...